Climbing Mount Fuji; Everything You Need To Know & FAQ

 Mount Fuji Packing List:

 Base Layers: Insulating thermal underwear for both top and bottom.
-These should be made from wicking materials (draws moisture/sweat away from the body) and should NEVER be made of cotton.
-I use The North Face thermals.
+It’s best if there are made from wicking materials (draws moisture/sweat away from the body).
+They should NEVER be made of cotton.
+I use The North Face thermals personally.

 Warm Insulating Layer: The temperature at the summit will at times, be below 0 celsius!
 In these temperatures, you must stay warm.
 Usually, a fleece or wool upper body garment, i.e. a fleece jacket will do the trick.